svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/handle-event-listener/index.md

----
-slug: 'handle-event-listener'
-title: 'handleEventListener'
+# handleEventListener

-description: 'Handles the mounting (and, optionally, unmounting) of an event listener.'
+Handles the mounting (and, optionally, unmounting) of an event listener.
-category: 'browser'
----

 ## Usage